usbarmory/crucible/README.md

   -s	use syslog, print only result value to stdout
 ```

-The value parameter base depends on the `-b` argument.
-For instance with base 2
+The `-b` option controls value argument base/format and must be explicitly set
-value arguments of 0b10 or 10 are treated as binary while base 16 means
+for all operations.
+For instance binary values like 0b10 or 10 are treated as
-hexadecimal values such as 0x0a or 0a).
-The base argument also controls the
+binary with `-b 2`, while values such as 0x0a or 0a are treated as hexadecimal
-output value format when reading.
+values with `-b 16`.
+Similarily the option controls the output value format

-The value parameter endianness depends on the `-e` argument.
-Typically most
+when reading.

+The `-e` option controls value argument endianness and must be explicitly set
-values should remain big-endian, however certain tools, such as the ones
+for blow operations.
+Typically most values should remain big-endian, however
-creating the `SRK_HASH` for secure boot purposes, may already prepare their
+certain tools, such as the ones creating the `SRK_HASH` for secure boot
-output in little-endian format.
+purposes, may prepare their output in little-endian format.
+On read operations
+the endianness is set to big-endian by default, however the option can be used
+to force big-endian interpretation.

 The syslog flag (`-s`) can be used to ease batch processing and limiting
 standard output to solely read or blown values while redirecting all logs to